pkruithof/dotfiles/README.md

 It does the following:

 * installs zsh as the default shell
-* installs zplug as plugin manager
+* installs antibody as plugin manager
 * installs some useful zsh plugins
 * sets up pure prompt
 * sets up configuration files for various programs like git, curl, ssh, etc.